Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 PM> dotnet ef database update

 When the migration commands finish executing, they will create the database along with the tables for the entities.
 Verfy the database in the SQL Server Object Explorer.
-See the below image which showns this database along with it’s tables.
+See the below image which shows this database along with it’s tables.

 movie database entity framework core

-Installing Bootstrap
+Bootstrap

-Create Layout, View Imports & View Start files
+Layout, View Imports & View Start files

 @{